-Gadhwali Urad Dal Vade are the famous vadas from Uttarakhand, especially from Agrakhal.
-Since these are made from the black urad dal with husk, they are pretty nutritious too.
+Gadhwali Urad Dal Vade are the famous vadas of Uttarakhand, specially from Agrakhal.
+These are made from black urad dal with husk, which makes them a nutritious snack.
 The black sesame seeds sprinkled on vadas make them look extra special.
-They are eaten as a snack.

 |Preparation time||60 minutes|

 |Whole Urad or broken urad dal with husk||1/2 cup|

 |Green chillies||1/2 tsp|

 - Pick dal for stones and dirt and wash thoroughly.
 Soak them overnight for at least 6 hours.
 In the morning drain all the water and grind dal coarsely in as little water as possible.